digsim/missingTvShows/README.md

 ## Configuration

 The script relys on a configuration file, tvshows.cfg.
 It only contains a few switches for thetvdb API keys and where to store locally cached information.
 However, there is one option which needs to be adapted to follow the configuration of your system.
-This is the *db* property pointing to the XBMC sqlite file for the movie information (called *MyVideos75.db*).
-In order to have the script running successfully this property needs to be set,
+This is the *db* property pointing to the XBMC sqlite file for the movie information (called *MyVideos90.db*).
+In order to have the script running successfully this property needs to be set.
+* On Linux system this files is usually: /home/<username>/.kodi/userdata/Database/MyVideos90.db
+* On Mac OsX the file is found under: /Users/<username>/Library/Application Support/Kodi/userdata/Database/MyVideos90.db
+* Under Windows there must me a simliar location ;-)